-We are BIG carrot cake fans (especially Jill, it’s her favorite).
+We are BIG carrot cake fans.
+It is one of our favorite desserts.
 We have been waiting to make a carrot cake for the blog, and Easter seemed like the perfect occasion.
-We wanted this carrot cake to be legit— dense yet fluffy, right amount of sweetness, with creamy, thick frosting.
+We wanted this carrot cake to be legit— fluffy, moist, right amount of sweetness, with creamy, thick frosting.
 But we also wanted it to be “on brand”— a carrot cake that tastes amazing but leaves out gluten, dairy, and huge amounts of sugar.

 We searched for inspo across the Google machine, Pinterest, and some of our favorite bloggers (Minimalist Baker and Ambitious Kitchen, namely).
 We found good stuff, but some were too complicated, used harder-to-find ingredients, or included dairy, too much sugar, or other ingredients we didn’t love.
 We finally landed on something that pulls the best parts from several recipes, played around with different ingredients and ratios, and mastered the most delicious, dairy free frosting that tastes just like a classic cream cheese frosting.

 We know there's a debate about walnuts vs pecans, coconut or no coconut, raisins or no raisins.
-We decided to do chopped walnuts, unsweetened shredded coconut, and currants.
+Our picks were chopped walnuts, unsweetened shredded coconut, and currants.
 We had lots of fun recipe and taste testing this one, and we think we ended up with an easy, super yummy carrot cake that you will love to make and love even more to eat!

 2 C almond flour